chessl0gical/chessl0gical/README.md

+![zz1](https://github.com/user-attachments/assets/f7190790-67c3-450c-852d-47a4a3698fd9)

-# Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
+Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
 Ai can do the same work a thousand times faster and smarter.
 Lunatic youtubers constantly try to say that ai is horrid at coding.
 Meanwhile, in reality, ai gets better at a profoundly rapid rate and is far superior to the LIMITED fragile human brain.
-Vile pudding brain humans must accept ai.
 Weeeeeeee!

-![zz1](https://github.com/user-attachments/assets/f7190790-67c3-450c-852d-47a4a3698fd9)